Blue Blood Blues: Triple-decker record release

-In September 2010, Jack White announced a new format of vinyl record: a "triple-decker record" which is an A-side 12" record with a 7" record sandwiched inside containing a hidden track.
-To listen to the 7" record, the listener must crack the 12" record open with a knife into two circular plates, revealing the inner record which can then be played separately.
+In September 2010, Jack White announced a new format of vinyl record: a "triple-decker record" which is an A-side 12-inch record with a 7-inch record sandwiched inside containing a hidden track.
+To listen to the 7-inch record, the listener must crack the 12-inch record open with a knife into two circular plates, revealing the inner record which can then be played separately.
 "Blue Blood Blues" was the first song appearing in this format, in a limited release of 300 units that contained the song "I Feel Strange" inside.
 A record-pressing plant in Nashville, Tennessee, filled the custom order.